A Life Dedicated to Public Service

 Prior to joining the General Assembly, Jeff worked as an assistant district attorney and tried over one hundred cases ranging from DWI to first degree murder.
 In the process, he saw up close the results of too little investment in public education, economic development, and mental health care.

-Now the youngest Democratic State Senator in North Carolina, Jeff has helped build a bipartisan coalition to end gerrymandering, has formed the state's first Early Childhood Education Caucus, and has introduced a number of bills to make commonsense changes to our criminal laws, including a bill that will help thousands of North Carolina citizens regain the right to drive.
+Now the youngest Democratic State Senator in North Carolina, Jeff has helped build a bipartisan coalition to end gerrymandering, has formed the state's first Early Childhood Education Caucus, and has introduced a number of bills to modernize our criminal laws, including a law that will help thousands of North Carolina citizens regain the right to drive.

 Jeff is married to Marisa, a marketing director, with two young sons.
 Haden, now 8 years old, attends third grade at a public CMS school.
-Owen just celebrated his first birthday and recently took his first steps.
+Owen just celebrated his second birthday.
 Jeff is a member of Myers Park Presbyterian Church.